materiaraiding/materiaraiding-old/tea.md

 - **Aggravated Assault** for 3 players: identified by a small cog that strikes the players.
 As these leave vulnerabilities on affected players, they must not take any other damage in this mechanic.
 - 3 players will receive **no debuffs** and will assist shared sentence with their stack.

-Once these debuffs present themselves, another dark/light sword falls indicating the next stillness/motion.
+Once these debuffs present themselves, another dark/light sword falls indicating the next **stillness/motion**.
 This is once again the same for everyone.

 Next, 3 of 4 of the north Perfect Alexander clones will shoot **Sacrament** line lasers, leaving 2 safe zones in the arena.
 The Alexander clone that does not shoot will **always** be one of the 2 middle ones - looking at the diagram below, if (out of the 2 middle ones), the left does not shoot, the blue areas are safe and if the right one does not shoot, the green areas are safe.

 ![FCA](https://github.com/nozzyxx/materiaraiding/assets/160133948/9492ad23-92fd-433d-9b6c-4b28c71cb3f3)

-The defamation should stand in the northern safe zone so their explosion does not hit anyone.
+- The defamation should stand in the northern safe zone so their explosion does not hit anyone.

 As for everyone else - notice how in the bottom safe zones, each one looks to be divided into 2 halves by the finger-like shape.
-The shared sentence and no debuffs will stack on the left, while the aggravated assaults hang around on the right, out of harm's way.
+- The shared sentence and no debuffs will stack on the left.
+- The aggravated assaults hang around on the right, out of harm's way.

 Once Perfect Alexander finishes the long Fate Calibration Alpha cast, simply stay in your spot while handling the 2 sets of stillness or motion while all the debuffs resolve.